⁂ ⁂ ⁂

 Oliver looked grimly at him.
 "I have no idea, but I've got another date on Friday."

 Diggle handed him a bottle of water and shook his head.
-"This is one of those times when I don't envy the rich and famous."
+"This is one of those times when I really don't envy the rich and famous."

 The younger man just sighed and drank the water, closing his eyes for a moment to relish the feeling of the cool liquid against his throat.